laminas/getlaminas.org/data/blog/2025/2025-06-02-code-lifecycle.md

 A similar decision was made for [Laminas MVC](https://github.com/laminas/laminas-mvc), though the decision is much more impactful.
 There are many projects that still use Laminas MVC and are actively supported by teams that still receive feature requests.
-Most of the recent development effort from the Laminas members has shifted to [Laminas ServiceManager 4](https://github.com/laminas/laminas-servicemanager) (which implement [PSR-11 Container version 2](https://github.com/php-fig/container)) and the middleware architecture.
+Most of the recent development effort from the Laminas members has shifted to [Laminas ServiceManager 4](https://github.com/laminas/laminas-servicemanager) (which implements [PSR-11 Container version 2](https://github.com/php-fig/container)) and the middleware architecture.
 For this reason, it's unreasonable to keep Laminas MVC up to date which requires a great deal of attention from TSC members who simply have no more time for it.
 **Archiving Laminas MVC** will be a **slow process** to make sure that its users have plenty of time to move to an alternative, like the recommended middleware architecture.